Anyline/anyline-ocr-examples-windows-uwp/README.md

 ### 1. Integrate Anyline in your UWP App

-Add `AnylineSDK.dll` and `AnylineWindowsCore.winmd` as reference to the project.
+Add `AnylineSDK.dll` and `Anyline.winmd` as reference to the project.
-Make sure that `AnylineWindowsCore.dll` is in the same directory as the winmd file.
+Make sure that `Anyline.dll` is in the same directory as the winmd file.

 ### 2. Configure the Project

 Make sure to set The capabilities "Webcam", "Microphone" and "Internet (Client)" in Package.appxmanifest.
-Set the project build configuration to "x86" because currently, ARM is not yet supported.
+Set the project build configuration to "x86". x64 and ARM are not supported.

 ### 3. License & Package Name